BlakeLawrence/BlakeLawrence/README.md

 I graduated as a Full Stack Developer from School of Code in August '22 (JS, React, Node, PostgreSQL, TDD).

-Currently learning Python 🐍 and contributing to open soure.

 ![image](https://github.com/BlakeLawrence/BlakeLawrence/assets/68634122/f13a280d-3e85-4aaa-9488-3e96e6a4ea15)